canonical/certification-docs/Policy_Guide.rst

 ''''''''''''''
 For all Servers that support virtualization, the KVM and LXD tests must be run with Ubuntu as the host OS.
 This will launch an Ubuntu guest and validate that virtualization functions.
-Certification does not install or apply to other operating systems as guests.
+Certification does not apply to using any other operating systems as a virtualization guest OS.

 Ubuntu as Guest
 '''''''''''''''